saint-angels/saint-angels.github.io/_essays/allocating_discomfort.md

 While many comfortable activities(especially if done on autopilot) are cheap attention-wise, they still take time and energy.
 To completely remove this overhead, making activity more comfortable won't help.
 In a sense, the most efficient way of doing something, is not doing it at all.

-Optimizations like these can suck all the fun out of life, so don't forget having fun.
-But it's something you can keep an eye on, when changing jobs, tools, spaces, people you hang out with.
+Optimizations like these can suck all the fun out of life, so don't forget to have fun.
+But comfort/discomfort is something you can keep an eye on, when changing tools, jobs, homes, operating systems, cola flavours and sleep schedules.

 [^1]: Results are especially unlikely, if you are have no way to exploit this uncomfortable space, or just don't put in the effort.
 [^2]: While attention cost of discomfort is huge, discomfort doesn't imply suffering.
 You can be uncomfortable and joyous at the same time.
 As David Lynch said: ["chicks dig melancholy, but you don't need to suffer"](https://www.youtube.com/watch?v=h8RuLM9LrBs){:target="_blank"}